SumoLogic/sumologic-documentation/docs/integrations/hosts-operating-systems/opentelemetry/linux-opentelemetry.md

 In this step we will be configuring the yaml file required for Linux Collection.

-The app requires path for system log file, based on the Linux version used:
+The app requires path for system log file, based on the Linux version used.

 #### Required Logs for Ubuntu